kubohiroya/node-libpafe/README.md

 # node-libpafe

-a Node.js addon to access FeliCa using SONY PaSoRi(RC-S310,RC-S320,RC-S330).
+a Node.js addon to access FeliCa with SONY PaSoRi(RC-S310,RC-S320,RC-S330).

 This is wrapper library of [libpafe](https://github.com/rfujita/libpafe).